fanout/django-eventstream/README.md

 Whenever permissions change, call `channel_permission_changed`.
 This will cause clients to be disconnected if they lost permission to the channel.

+Note: OAuth may not work with the `AuthMiddlewareStack` from Django Channels.
+See [this token middleware](https://gist.github.com/rluts/22e05ed8f53f97bdd02eafdf38f3d60a).

 ```py
 from django_eventstream import channel_permission_changed